Can A CNC Mill Control An Indexer?

 When it comes to manufacturing, precision and accuracy are key.
 CNC mills are a staple in modern manufacturing, allowing for precision cuts and repeatability.
 However, there are times when the workpiece needs to be rotated or positioned at different angles, which is where an indexer comes into play.
 But can a CNC mill control an indexer?
 Let’s dive into the details.

-Read More: What Is CNC Milling Machine?
+Read More: How To Learn CNC Milling Machine Operations?

 What is an Indexer?